Last update: 27.08.2019

 What is a business customer?

-If you are ordering more than three skutis at once, we are considering you as a business customer.
+If you are ordering more at least three skutis of a particular model at once, we are considering you as a business customer.

 What is a business partner?